mochi-hpc-experiments/platform-configurations/README.md

 please submit a merge request with it, and ensure the following.

-*  The `spack.yaml` file should contain the compiler(s) that have been tested to be working with Mochi packages.
+*  The `spack.yaml` file should contain the compiler(s) that have been tested and confirmed to work with Mochi packages.
 *  The `spack.yaml` file should try to list system-provided packages, in particular packages used for building (`cmake`, `autoconf`, etc.), and relevant system-provided MPI implementations.
+   - Note that this must be done manually.
+Spack provides a `spack external find` command that can be used to locate a subset of system packages, but it does not populate the `spack.yaml` file.
 *  The `spack.yaml` file should contain the relevant variants for packages, in particular the transport methods to use with `libfabric`.
 *  The path to the `spack.yaml` file should be of the form